ivmai/bdwgc/doc/gcinterface.md

 to perform a small amount of work every few invocations of `GC_MALLOC` or the like, instead of performing an entire collection at once.
 This is likely to increase total running time.
-It will improve response on a platform that either has suitable support in the garbage collector (Linux and most Unix versions, Win32 if the collector was suitably built).
+It will improve response on a platform that has suitable support in the garbage collector (Linux and most Unix versions, Win32 if the collector was suitably built).
 On many platforms this interacts poorly with system calls that write to the garbage collected heap.

 **void `GC_set_warn_proc`(GC_warn_proc)** - Replaces the default procedure used by the collector to print warnings.
 The collector may otherwise